The following courses are required of all freshman students and must be completed during their freshman year:

 RHET 325/3340 - Making Your Case: The Art of Persuasion

-This course immerses students in the study of argumentation in the humanities and social sciences (philosophy, law, rhetoric, journalism and politics).
-It offers an overview and comparison of its theory, structure, mechanisms and practice.
-By approaching argument in a systematic fashion, students will be introduced to instruments for identifying differences of opinion, analyzing and evaluating argument, researching theory, and presenting coherent arguments in oral and written discourse.
+This course immerses students in the study of argumentation in the humanities and social sciences (philosophy, law, rhetoric, journalism, and politics).
+It offers an overview and comparison of its theory, structure, mechanisms, and practice.
+By approaching the argument in a systematic fashion, students will be introduced to instruments for identifying differences of opinion, analyzing and evaluating the argument, researching theory, and presenting coherent arguments in oral and written discourse.

 RHET 330/3350 - Writing and Cognition: The Mind and the Machine

 This course explores the invention and reinvention of writing over time.
 Students look at the social and personal uses of writing, consider what writing makes possible, and the ways we take it for granted in daily life.
 By exploring different forms of writing, students experiment with writing and research the different methods adopted by scientists and authors from different cultures, to gain new perspectives.
 By looking at the relationship between thought and language, the course surveys the ways written expression has been used as a tool for reconstructing perception, memory, and self in society.
-It also employs writing to explore and analyze complex issues in today’s rapidly-changing world.
-For the latest syllabus please click here.
+It also employs writing to explore and analyze complex issues in today’s rapidly changing world.
+For a sample syllabus please click here.

 RHET 332/3240 - Principles of Mediation and Negotiation